debian044/mcl_blackstone/README.md

 This mod is made for the Minetest Subgame Mineclone2.

-It adds new Blocks: Blackstone and Basalt.

-Added Soul Fire, Soul Torch etc.
+It adds new Blocks: Blackstone, Basalt, Soul Fire, Soul Torch etc.

 ## Version:

-Its version 0.3.0
+Its version 1.0.2

 ## License